dominis/mikado/README.md

 make deploy-ami
 ```

-If you made this far you can configure your Wordpress setup:
+If you make this far you can configure your Wordpress setup.
+Check out the [examples](https://github.com/dominis/mikado/tree/master/examples).
 ```
-cp examples/all-in.tf terraform/wpexample.com.tf
+cp examples/basic-no-fastly.tf terraform/wpexample.com.tf
 make apply
 ```

 ### Deploying your website

-Mikado has a very simple automated deploy workflow based on git and its branches.
+Mikado has a very simple automated deploy workflow based on git and branches.

 You need to set the `site_repo` variable in the `env.mk` file in the following format: `https://YOUR_GITHUB_OAUTH_TOKEN:x-oauth-basic@github.com/YOUR_GITHUB_USER/wordpress.example.com.git`

 [More info on the token creation](https://help.github.com/articles/creating-an-access-token-for-command-line-use/)

-It's also recommended creating a separated user as a read-only collaborator to your site's repo

-Take a look at the [example repository](https://github.com/dominis/wordpress.example.com) for the wordpress files.
+Take a look at the [example repository](https://github.com/dominis/wordpress.example.com).
 The simplest way to start is forking this repo.

 #### Important information about the wordpress deploy process: